jheddings/beaglebone/README.md

 Eventually, I hope that this will be a part of CPAN...
 Until that time (or if you prefer to install the module manually), use one of the methods described below.

-After cloning the repository, run the following commands:
+After cloning the repository, run the following commands (see [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) for customizing the installation):

 ```
 perl Makefile.PL